leecher1337/pioneer-rec/README.txt

 a painless recovery using this tool.
 I assume that the name of the image you created in the previous step is image.dd
+If you just want to dump a sane harddrive without having an image, use the physical address of the drive: \\.\PhysicalDriveX You can get a list of the attached physical drives with the following
+command:

+wmic diskdrive list brief

 You need to have an empty destination directory where the movies will be recovered to.
 Assuming your destination directory is f:\dump just issue: